brunomcuesta/speedx/README.md

 SpeedX is a python script for bypassing blocked hosts (status 403) using HTTP headers and IPs combinations.

-To speed up the bypass process, speedx uses threading.
+To speed up the bypass process, SpeedX uses threading.
 Testing is done using each header and ip combination for each domain.
 This reduces the number of requests in each domain.

 ## Installation